Jul. 2013 - Now: Research Associate, Centre for Clean Energy Technology, School of Mathematical and Physical Science, University of Technology, Sydney

 Sodium (Na) metal is one of the most promising electrode materials for next-generation low-cost rechargeable batteries.
 However, the challenges caused by dendrite growth on Na metal anodes restrict practical applications of rechargeable Na metal batteries.
 Herein, a nitrogen and sulfur co-doped carbon nanotube (NSCNT) paper is used as the interlayer to control Na nucleation behavior and suppress the Na dendrite growth.
 The N- and S-containing functional groups on the carbon nanotubes induce the NSCNTs to be highly "sodiophilic," which can guide the initial Na nucleation and direct Na to distribute uniformly on the NSCNT paper.
 As a result, the Na-metal-based anode (Na/NSCNT anode) exhibits a dendrite-free morphology during repeated Na plating and striping and excellent cycling stability.
 As a proof of concept, it is also demonstrated that the electrochemical performance of sodium-oxygen (Na-O2 ) batteries using the Na/NSCNT anodes show significantly improved cycling performances compared with Na-O2 batteries with bare Na metal anodes.
 This work opens a new avenue for the development of next-generation high-energy-density sodium-metal batteries.

-Sun, B, Pompe, C, Dongmo, S, Zhang, J, Kretschmer, K, Schröder, D, Janek, J & Wang, G 2018, 'Challenges for Developing Rechargeable Room-Temperature Sodium Oxygen Batteries', Advanced Materials Technologies, vol. 3, no. 9.View/Download from: UTS OPUS or Publisher's site
+Sun, B, Pompe, C, Dongmo, S, Zhang, J, Kretschmer, K, Schröder, D, Janek, J & Wang, G 2018, 'Challenges for Developing Rechargeable Room-Temperature Sodium Oxygen Batteries', Advanced Materials Technologies, vol. 3, no. 9.View/Download from: Publisher's site

 © 2018 The Authors.
 Published by WILEY-VCH Verlag GmbH & Co.
 KGaA, Weinheim The development of high energy-density and low-cost energy storage devices requires new chemistry beyond the horizon of current state-of-the-art lithium-ion batteries.
 Recently, sodium/oxygen (Na/O2) batteries have attracted great attention as one possible battery type among the new generation of rechargeable batteries.
 They convince with superior energy density, a relatively simple cell reaction, and abundance of sodium.
 Research on Na/O2batteries has progressed quickly in recent years.
 However, a fundamental understanding underpinning the complex chemical/electrochemical side reactions is still insufficient, and many challenges remain unsolved for real practical applications.
 Herein, recent achievements and remaining issues for the development of rechargeable Na/O2batteries are summarized.
 The discussion focuses on cell reaction mechanisms as well as cathode materials, sodium anodes, and electrolytes as key components of this type of battery.
 Furthermore, perspectives for future research and technological advances of Na/O2batteries are outlined.

-Zhang, J, Sun, B, McDonagh, AM, Zhao, Y, Kretschmer, K, Guo, X & Wang, G 2017, 'A multi-functional gel co-polymer bridging liquid electrolyte and solid cathode nanoparticles: An efficient route to Li–O2batteries with improved performance', Energy Storage Materials, vol. 7, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Zhang, J, Sun, B, McDonagh, AM, Zhao, Y, Kretschmer, K, Guo, X & Wang, G 2017, 'A multi-functional gel co-polymer bridging liquid electrolyte and solid cathode nanoparticles: An efficient route to Li–O2batteries with improved performance', Energy Storage Materials, vol. 7, pp. 1-7.View/Download from: Publisher's site

 © 2016 Lithium-oxygen (Li–O 2 ) batteries have the highest theoretical energy density amongst all rechargeable batteries and have attracted significant attention.
 However, large over-potentials originating from sluggish reaction kinetics often lead to low round-trip energy efficiency and short cycle life.
 We report here a novel multi-functional gel co-polymer that efficiently enhances the discharge and charge performances in Li–O 2 batteries by intimately connecting the liquid electrolyte and solid cathode nanoparti cles.
 On one hand, the co-polymer material, poly(2,2,6,6-tetramethylpiperidinyloxy-4-yl methacrylate-co-methyl methacrylate) (P(TMA-MMA)), functions as a binder during the fabrication of the cathode and forms a gel polymer membrane to retain liquid electrolyte and to increase ionic conductivity.
 On the other hand, the TMA units, containing N–O radical groups that catalyse Li 2 O 2 formation and decomposition during charge and discharge cycles, are distributed throughout the polymer membrane.
 This allows more effective formation and decomposition of Li 2 O 2 than surface bound catalytic units.
 The combination of gelable MMA and catalytic TMA moieties enhances the interface between liquid electrolyte and solid cathode by functioning as a medium both to transport Li + (enhancing discharge process) and to carry electrons (reducing charge over-potential).
 Consequently, the optimized P(TMA-MMA) co-polymers provide exceptional electrochemical performance in Li–O 2 batteries.